All of the pros and cons about the Samsung Frame TV and how to add art, plus free downloadable still life art to display on a TV.

 3. Excellent Picture Quality

-- The Frame has a QLED panel that amps up colors to make the picture vivid and bright.
+- The Frame has a QLED panel that amps up colors to make the picture vivid, high quality, and bright.
 We’ve tried out all of the different picture modes, and while our previous LG TV is 4 years old, it definitely has out-shown its 4K panel.

 The Cons of the Samsung Frame TV